Tunisians vote on proposal to give president more power

 Supporters of Saied believe the new constitution will put an end to years of political deadlock.

-Fatma Ben Salah, a pro-Saied civil society activist, says it’s “abnormal” that the 2014 constitution grants limited powers to a president elected with a large majority but gives more power to the prime minister.
-Ben Salah says Tunisia became ungovernable due to years of conflict between the three branches of government, accentuating the country’s economic and social crisis.
+Fatma Ben Salah, a pro-Saied civil society activist, says it’s “abnormal” that the 2014 constitution gives more power to the prime minister than a president elected by a large majority.
+Ben Salah says Tunisia became ungovernable due to years of conflict between the three branches of government, accentuating the economic and social crises plaguing the country whose unemployment rate stands at more than 16%.

 But for Tunisian magistrate Ahmed Souab, the constitution represents a “serious danger for democracy” because it does not guarantee a clear balance of powers and gives more prerogatives to Saied than those held by previous Tunisian strongmen.